Intel-bigdata/OAP/oap-shuffle/remote-shuffle/README.md

 ## Enable Remote Shuffle

-Add the jar files to the classpath of Spark driver and executors: Put the following configurations in spark-defaults.conf or Spark submit command line arguments.
+Add the `.jar` files to the classpath of Spark driver and executors: Put the following configurations in spark-defaults.conf or Spark submit command line arguments.

 Note: For DAOS users, DAOS Hadoop/Java API jars should also be included in the classpath as we leverage DAOS Hadoop filesystem.

 ```
-    spark.executor.extraClassPath              /path/to/remote-shuffle-dir/remote-shuffle-<version>.jar
+    spark.executor.extraClassPath              /<path-to-remote-shuffle-dir>/remote-shuffle-<version>.jar
-    spark.driver.extraClassPath                /path/to/remote-shuffle-dir/remote-shuffle-<version>.jar
+    spark.driver.extraClassPath                /<path-to-remote-shuffle-dir>/remote-shuffle-<version>.jar
 ```

 Enable the remote shuffle manager and specify the Hadoop storage system URI holding shuffle data.